publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736o–1.md

         (1) __In general__

-        In carrying out subsection (b) of this section, the Secretary shall ensure that procedures are established that—
+        In carrying out subsection (b), the Secretary shall ensure that procedures are established that—

             (A) provide for the submission of proposals by eligible entities, each of which may include 1 or more recipient countries, for commodities and other assistance under this section;